webtimemachine/wtm2/README.md

 - Once completed, you'll see a notification confirming the successful installation.
 The extension should now be visible in your list of installed extensions.

-- This step only applies if you want to change the API URL.
-In local extension folder: [const.js](./extensions/Chrome%20Web/consts.js) is the file where you can change the API environment.
-Remember that every time you change the code, you should go to **Extensions** in your browser and then click in update.

 created by ttt246